awsdocs/aws-glue-developer-guide/doc_source/encryption-security-configuration.md

 1. Ensure that the AWS KMS key is `ENABLED` before it is used\.

-1. Ensure that the AWS Glue job includes the following code for the security setting to take effect:
+1. Ensure that the AWS Glue job includes the following code for the security setting to take effect\.

    ```
                job = Job(glueContext)